jasonzhang2022/algorithm/src/main/java/jason/datastructure/tree/rb.md

 m[x]=v[left[x]]+p[x] + m[right[x]].
 Once we understand how to compute m[x], it is straightforward to compute o[x] from the information in x and its two children.
 Thus, we can implement the operations as follows:

- INTERVAL-INSERT: insert two nodes, one for each endpoint of the interval.
++ INTERVAL-INSERT: insert two nodes, one for each endpoint of the interval.
- INTERVAL-DELETE: delete the two nodes representing the interval endpoints.
++ INTERVAL-DELETE: delete the two nodes representing the interval endpoints.
- FIND-POM: return the interval whose endpoint is represented by o[root[T]].
++ FIND-POM: return the interval whose endpoint is represented by o[root[T]].

 Because of how we have defined the new attributes, Theorem 14.1 says that each operation runs in O(lgn) time.
 In fact, FIND-POM takes only O(1) time.

-Once we understand how to compute m[x], it is straightforward to compute o[x] from the information in x and its two children.
-FIND-POM: return the interval whose endpoint is represented by o[root[T]].
-Because of how we have deÞned the new attributes, Theorem 14.1 says that each operation runs in O(lg n) time.
-In fact, FIND-POM takes only O(1) time.
+##Note for POM
+Sort all end points in an array.
+Suppose the array's length is N.

+For end point k, the sum of end point from 1 to K is not stored at node corresponding to end point k.
+It may not stored in anywhere.
+**But for any subtree root at X, x stores the information form L(X) to R(X).**

 #Analysis